Parents Guide to Assessment at Maiden Erlegh

 Assessment plays a vital role in monitoring students’ progress and designing learning and teaching activities which guarantee appropriate improvements for each individual student.

-In Years 7 to 11 our assessment uses the new GCSE grades 1 to 9.
+In Years 7 to 11 our assessment uses are internal grading system which allows students and you to track their progress over their time here at the school.
 Each grade is then subdivided into fine grades: High (H) Middle (M) and Low (L).
 The fine grades indicate how secure the student’s work is at that grade.

 Eg: 7H very secure 7M secure 7L weak.

-Some students, when they first join us, are not yet working at GCSE level in any area.
+Some students, when they first join us, are not yet working at a level on our 9-1 tracking system in some areas.
 For these students, we use “breakthrough grades” starting at B1 and going through to B9.
-Once they have reached B9 they progress onto the GCSE scale 1 to 9.
+Once they have reached B9 they progress onto the internal scale 1 to 9.

 The above assessment scheme is used in all subjects except for Creative I Media and BTEC Health and Social Care.
 In these subjects the grade system is: